Failure to Register as a Sex Offender

 Any individual who has been convicted, adjudicated delinquent, or found not guilty by reason of insanity for a criminal sex act, as outline above, must register as a sex offender under Megan’s Law Registration.

 Failure to register as required is considered a Third Degree Offense.
 A conviction for failing to properly register can result in 3 to 5 years in State prison.
 Incarceration is likely in such a charge due to the likelihood of a record with a prior conviction.
-If you are facing a charge of failure to register as a sex offender, you should contact an experienced criminal defense lawyer to defend you of these charges.
+If you are facing a charge of failure to register as a sex offender, you should contact an experienced criminal defense lawyer at Ellis Law to defend you of these charges.
+Contact us online or call our offices at 888-355-4752 today.